 Welcome to ToxPrint

-ToxPrint is a publicly-available invariant reference set of structural features targeted to cover chemical structures from the large toxicity databases and regulatory inventories (Yang, 2015).
-ToxPrint chemotypes were developed by Altamira LLC (now part of MN-AM) for US FDA CFSAN’s CERES (Chemical Evaluation and Risk Estimation System) project.
-Chemotypes including the ToxPrint are implemented in the ChemoTyper, which was contracted from US FDA to Molecular Networks GmbH (now part of MN-AM)
+ToxPrint is a publicly-available invariant reference set (or library) of structural features (substructures) targeted to cover chemical structures from the large toxicity databases and regulatory inventories (Yang, 2015).
+ToxPrint chemotypes were developed by Altamira LLC (now part of MN-AM) for the CERES (Chemical Evaluation and Risk Estimation System) project of U.S. FDA Center for Food Safety and Applied Nutrition (CFSAN).
+Chemotypes including the ToxPrint chemotypes are implemented in the ChemoTyper, which was contracted from U.S. FDA to Molecular Networks GmbH (now part of MN-AM).

 Chemotypes

-This site houses the various chemotype files to support knowledge representation.
-Chemotypes are structural fragments that can encode physicochemical, atomic, and electronic properties in addition to substructural connectivity.
-They can be associated with biological properties and modes of action in the toxicity pathways or with AOP (adverse outcome) pathways through these encoded properties in addition to the structural motif.
-Chemotypes use the new CSRML (chemical substructure and reaction mark-up) language to represent both atom-bond connectivity as well as their properties such as pi-system or partial charges.
+This repository houses various chemotype files to support knowledge representation.
+Chemotypes are structural fragments (substructures) that can encode physicochemical, atomic, bond, and electronic properties in addition to the substructural connectivity.
+They can be associated with biological properties and modes of action in the toxicity pathways or with AOP (adverse outcome pathways) through the encoded properties in addition to a structural motif.
+Chemotypes use the CSRML (Chemical Substructures and Reactions Mark-up) language to represent both atom-bond connectivity as well as their properties such as pi-system or partial charges.

 ToxPrint Chemotypes

-The ChemoTyper organizes the current version ToxPrint chemotypes into three functional areas:
+The ChemoTyper organizes the current version ToxPrint chemotypes into the following three functional areas.

 Generic Structural Fragments

-Generic structural fragments are organized by atom, bond, chain, ring types as well as chemical groups including amino acids, carbohydrates, ligands, and nucleobases based on 729 essential chemotypes of the current ToxPrint_v2.0_r1520.xml (whatever the file name).
-These chemotypes can be generated as chemical fingerprints, either in binary (0/1) or counts data.
-They can be used to calculate similarity measures or structural feature descriptors for building models.
+Generic structural fragments are organized by atom, bond, chain, ring types as well as chemical groups including amino acids, carbohydrates, ligands, and nucleobases based on 729 essential chemotypes of the current ToxPrint set (version 2.0 r1520).
+These chemotypes can be used to generate chemical fingerprints, either in binary (0/1) or counts data.
+They can be used to calculate similarity measures or structural feature descriptors for building predictive models.
 (Yang 2015)

 Structural Rules and Alerts

-These can be developed using ToxPrint chemotypes as building blocks.
-The chemotypes defined in the ToxPrint set can be further refined or coded with properties (atom, bond, molecular, or physicochemical) to constrain the matches in order to enhance the signal-to-noise ratio of ToxPrint chemotypes when profiling the biological observations.
-To this end, we are developing ChemoType Editor to empower the users with the ability to fluently manipulate the CSRML query definitions graphically in a molecular editor.
-Please contact MN-AM if you are interested.
+Structural rules and alerts can be developed using ToxPrint chemotypes as building blocks.
+The chemotypes defined in the ToxPrint set can be further refined or coded with properties (atom, bond, molecular, electronic, or physicochemical) to constrain the matches and to enhance the signal-to-noise ratio of ToxPrint chemotypes when profiling the biological observations.
+To this end, the Chemotype Editor empowers users with the ability to fluently manipulate the CSRML query definitions graphically in a molecular editor.
+For further information, please contact MN-AM.

 • Ashby-Tennant Genotoxic Carcinogen Alerts